omnect/meta-omnect/README.md

 ### Layer prioritization orchestration
 If you want to add additional yocto layers to your build, you can adapt layer priorities in `conf/layer.conf`.
 This layer is the last in the `BBLAYERS` yocto variable when you build with our `kas` configuration files.
 If not, you have to possibly adapt layer prioritization values in the last layer included in `BBLAYERS`.
-E.g. we reset the layer prioritization of `meta-phytec` to `9`, to ensure it is less than the prioritization of `meta-ics-dm`.

 ## Runtime configuration